keptn-contrib/artifacthub/jenkins-webhook/1.0.0/README.md

 Should Jenkins fail to send the `taskName.finished` event, the task will never end.

-1. Store the Keptn API token as a Jenkins credential
+1. Store the Keptn URL and Keptn API token as Jenkins credentials (shown as `keptn-url` and `keptn-api-token` below)
 2. Parameterise the Jenkins build
 3. Trigger the job using `/buildWithParameters` endpoint
 4. On triggering a job, send important Keptn parameters to Jenkins as Job parameters (see below)